Grandmother says 10 children removed from California home 'lived in torture'

 Rogers said the children had told her appalling stories of abuse.

 “Every day they lived in torture, every day, all day long,” she said.
-Rogers is currently housing several of the children and the others are also with extended family.
+Rogers is currently housing several of the children and the others are also with extended family members.

-The Fairfield California Police Department said officers first encountered the children on March 31 after responding to a report of a missing child.
-As part of that search, officers went through the residence and found “unsafe and unsanitary living conditions, including garbage and spoiled food on the floor, animal and human feces and a large amount of debris making areas of the house unpassable,” Greg Hurlbut, a lieutenant with Fairfield police, said at a news conference Monday.
+The Fairfield Police Department said officers first encountered the children on March 31 after responding to a report of a missing child.
+As part of that search, officers went through the residence and found “unsafe and unsanitary living conditions, including garbage and spoiled food on the floor, animal and human feces and a large amount of debris making areas of the house unpassable,” Lt.
+Greg Hurlbut said at a news conference Monday.

-The missing child, a 12-year-old, was found asleep under a bush in the yard of a nearby home, police said.
+The missing child, a 12-year-old boy, was found asleep under a bush in the yard of a nearby home, police said.

-The officers contacted the Sonoma County Welfare Office and took custody of all ten of the children, who range in age from 4 months to 12 years, that night, Hurlbut said.
+The officers took custody of all 10 of the children, who range in age from 4 months to 12 years, that night, Hurlbut said.

 The children’s mother, Ina Rogers, was arrested that night on child endangerment charges and has since been released after posting $10,000 bail.